TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/stored-procedures.md

 ## Overview

 Stored procedures, in large part, are simply functions that support transactions.
-PostgreSQL 11 introduced stored procedures, and Yugabyte supports them as well.
+PostgreSQL 11 introduced stored procedures, and ZNbase supports them as well.

 ## Creating a Stored Procedure